nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 (specifically `moduleCode` attribute from the parent class) are the same, allowing us to validate and add the desired module.

-The following sequence diagram shows how the undo operation works:
+The following sequence diagram shows how the operation works:

 ![AddModuleCommandSequenceDiagram](images/AddModuleCommandSequenceDiagram.png)